rationalizers/rationalizers.github.io/readme.md

 <a name="which">1</a>: which-komento etsii parametrina saamiensa komentojen tiedostopolut ja tulostaa ne.
 Ellei järjestelmässä ole sen parametrina saamaa komentoa, se ei tulosta ko. komennon osalta mitään vaan asettaa paluuarvoksi "1".

-<a name="aoptiot">2</a>: Git on toki mahdollista saada toimimaan muillakin konfiguraatioilla, mutta ainakin näillä optioilla sen pitäisi toimia.

-<a name="passu">3</a>: Yksityisten avainten salasanojen tarpeellisuudesta ks. esim. <https://www.qubes-os.org/doc/split-gpg/> "the so-often-used passphrases on private keys are pretty meaningless because the attacker can easily set up a simple backdoor which would wait until the user enters the passphrase and steal the key then".
+<a name="passu">2</a>: Yksityisten avainten salasanojen tarpeellisuudesta ks. esim. <https://www.qubes-os.org/doc/split-gpg/> "the so-often-used passphrases on private keys are pretty meaningless because the attacker can easily set up a simple backdoor which would wait until the user enters the passphrase and steal the key then".